 You’ve started a blog!
 Yeah!
 I remember that feeling myself!

-When I was an amateur blogger like you, I did not know anything at all.
-In fact, I did not know what I did not know.
+When I was an amateur blogger, just like you, I did not know anything at all.
+I did not know what I did not know.

 That’s where you are right now in your journey.

 There is a lot to learn when it comes to blogging.
 A. Lot.
-And, the truth is that mistakes are a natural part of the learning process.
+And, the truth is that making mistakes is a natural part of the learning process.

 But that does not mean you want to make them.
-As you get started, you want to make sure you do the right things from the start and, if possible, avoid making some of the most common amateur blogging mistakes.
+As you get started, you want to make sure you do the right things from the start and, if possible, avoid making these 17 most common blogging mistakes.

 Your goal is to move from a beginner to a professional blogger.
 But, as much as you want that, it is not going to happen overnight.
 You are bound to hit some bumps in the road.